andreacarrara-polimi/RDD-SE2-POLIMI/README.md

 For example, the professor noted missing cardinalities in the class diagram.
 We explained that only cardinalities from A to B were specified because A stores the reference to B in the code of the model.
 She accepted the explanation.
-Other times, she correctly identified the aforementioned mistakes and we agreed with her while explaining our reasoning.
+Other times, she correctly identified flaws and we agreed with her while explaining our reasoning.
-This secured us a full mark despite our mistakes.
+This secured us a full mark despite the aforementioned mistakes.
 While this was with Professor Di Nitto, we suspect a similar approach would work with other professors.